edfus/download-twitter-likes/README.md

 ## Features

-- mechanisms to easily adjust and extend the functionalities.
+- Mechanisms to easily adjust and extend the functionalities.
-- each request and its result is isolated and promisified, thus easy to control.
+- Each request and its result is isolated and promisified, thus easy to control.
-- with throttle.
+- With throttle.

 ## Intallation

-###### 1. download
+##### 1. download

 Using git: